ietf-rats-wg/draft-ietf-rats-network-device-subscription/draft-ietf-rats-network-device-subscription.md

 # Introduction

 {{-rats-riv}} and {{-charra}} define the operational prerequisites and a YANG Model for acquiring Evidence from a network device containing at least one TPM 1.2 or TPM 2.0 (or equivalent hardware implementations providing the same protected capabilities as a TPM).
-However, these documents are based on the challenge-response interaction model (CHARRA {{-rats-models}}), which has limitations.
+However, these documents are based on the challenge-response interaction model (CHARRA in {{Section 7.1 of -rats-models}}), which has limitations.
 One such limitation is that it is the responsibility of a Verifier to request signed Evidence from a separate Attester containing a TPM.
 This means that the interval between a security-relevant change event occurring and the event becoming visible to the interested RATS entities, such as a Verifiers or a Relying Parties, can be unacceptably long.
 It is common to convey Conceptual Messages ad-hoc or periodically via requests.